 DOWNLOAD APPLICATION GUIDELINES

-Fresh from competing for Team Scotland in the 2018 Gold Coast Commonwealth Games, Paralympic champion Karen Darke MBE is handcycling the course of Australia's longest river - the Murray.
-Starting in the Snowy Mountians, Karen’s journey will take her through the states of New South Wales, Victoria and South Australia as she follows the Murray from its source all the way to Lake Alexandria, where the river flows into the Indian Ocean.
-Along the way, Karen will explore the challenges facing the Murray and the people who rely on the river for their livelihoods.
+Fresh from competing for Team Scotland in the 2018 Gold Coast Commonwealth Games, Paralympic champion Karen Darke MBE handcycled the course of Australia's longest river - the Murray.
+Starting in the Snowy Mountians, Karen’s journey took her through the states of New South Wales, Victoria and South Australia as she followed the Murray from its source all the way to Lake Alexandria, where the river flows into the Indian Ocean.
+Along the way, Karen explored the challenges facing the Murray and the people who rely on the river for their livelihoods.

-Karen is recording her journey for a BBC Radio 4 documentary that will be broadcast at 11:00am on Friday 12 October 2018.
-You can follow her throughout her journey on Twitter @kdarke and on her Facebook page.
+Karen recorded her journey for a BBC Radio 4 documentary.
+You can follow her on Twitter @kdarke and on her Facebook page.

 2017: Nicole Bennett-Fite: Tajikistan - Finding the Woman of Stone